explaingit

 TLDR

-A collection of classic computer science algorithms (sorting, searching, graphs, data structures) implemented in Rust for learning and reference.
+TheAlgorithms/Rust is an educational reference collection of classic computer science algorithms, sorting, searching, graph traversal, data structures, all implemented clearly in Rust for learning and interview prep.

 Mindmap